The why

 He replied: "I can't tell you.
 You don't know what questions to ask."
 I was frustrated, but I came to appreciate the larger lesson tucked away within his resistance.

 Be curious, patient, and persistent.
-Great stories go beyond the surface, and great storytelling expands what we experience while showing us a way back to ourselves.
+Great stories go beyond the surface, and great experiences widen the aperture of our lives while showing us a way back to ourselves.

-From the Andean mountains in Peru and the savannahs of Mozambique to the Texas-Mexico border and the District of Columbia, I have brought to life the stories of immigrants, activists, farmers, and small business owners.
-This love for storytelling has extended to my own story, chronicling the life of my parents and their journey from Poland to the U.S. in 1974.
+From the Andes in Peru and the savannahs of Mozambique to Latino neighborhoods in the District of Columbia, I have worked across teams to bring to life the stories of immigrants, activists, farmers, and small business owners.
+I’ve built systems and strategies to project manage and distribute these stories across digital channels, including search, social media, SMS, and email.

 Interviewing the U.N.
 World Food Programme's Tomson Phiri.
 Mozambique, 2017.